droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/functional/combined\_log\_template.html - HTML template for logs put together by ./test/functional/combine\_logs.py. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10017).

-./test/functional/config.ini.in - Sets, via AC\_CONFIG\_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
+./test/functional/config.ini.in - Sets, via Autoconfig wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.ini, which is read by Python's *ConfigParser* module.
 Examples include enabling ØMQ tests. *[Replaced ./qa/pull-tester/tests\_config.py.in in 0.15](https://github.com/bitcoin/bitcoin/pull/9657) and also [moved to ./test/config.ini.in in 0.15](https://github.com/bitcoin/bitcoin/pull/10331)*.

 ./test/functional/create\_cache.py - Helper code that initializes the blockchain cache used by the QA tests.
 It's meant to be called before any tests are run so that the blockchain is cached by [the *initialize\_chain* call in *BitcoinTestFramework* (the parent of *CreateCache*)](https://www.botbot.me/freenode/bitcoin-core-dev/2016-05-12/?msg=65947836&page=3). [*Assists with parallelized RPC tests, and added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7972).